Yankees designated hitter Giancarlo Stanton (27) hits a 3 run...

 Giancarlo Stanton deserves your respect for what he has done as a Yankee when it counts most — in the postseason.

-It might one day earn him a spot in the Hall of Fame.
-With one more victory in the ALCS going into Saturday night’s Game 5, it would earn Stanton and the Yankees a spot in the World Series.
+It someday might earn him a spot in the Hall of Fame.
+One thing is certain: Entering Saturday night’s Game 5, one more victory in the ALCS will put Stanton and the Yankees in the World Series.

-“It feels like nothing until we get it done,” Stanton said after his three-run home run on Friday night helped the Yankees outlast the Guardians, 8-6, to take a 3-1 lead in the best-of-seven series.
-“As far as I'm concerned, we haven't done nothing.
-We'll enjoy this for now, but we've got to get it done (Saturday) and on to the next.”
+“It feels like nothing until we get it done,” he said after his three-run home run on Friday night helped the Yankees beat the Guardians, 8-6, to take a 3-1 lead in the best-of-seven series.
+“As far as I’m concerned, we haven’t done nothing.
+We’ll enjoy this for now, but we’ve got to get it done [Saturday] and on to the next.”

 Going into Saturday, Stanton had hit 15 home runs and driven in 33 runs in 35 postseason games.
-In the 2024 playoffs, he was batting .300 with a 1.167 OPS and four home runs, nine RBIs, five walks and a rare stolen base.
+In the 2024 playoffs, he was batting .300 with a 1.167 OPS, four home runs, nine RBIs, five walks (to only four strikeouts) and a rare stolen base.

-Stanton has the most home runs per game of any player in the postseason.
-The man he passed on Friday – Babe Ruth, you may have heard of him – had 15 home runs in 41 postseason games, all of them in the World Series.
+Stanton has the most home runs per game of any player in MLB postseason history.
+The man he passed on Friday — Babe Ruth, you may have heard of him — had 15 home runs in 41 postseason games, all of them in the World Series.

 Stanton, at age 34, burns to play in his first World Series, especially if it is against his hometown Los Angeles Dodgers (the Mets would be fine, too).

-The Yankees aren’t being carried on the Captain’s back.
-Even with his uptick, Judge was still batting just .185 in the playoffs going into Saturday.
+The Yankees aren’t being carried on Judge’s back.
+Even with his uptick, he still was batting only .185 in the playoffs going into Saturday.

-So instead they have turned for the biggest and loudest home runs to Stanton, who Alex Verdugo calls “our second captain.”
+Instead, they have turned for the biggest and loudest home runs to Stanton, whom Alex Verdugo calls “our second captain.”

 Stanton is a quiet, forceful presence with a dry wit.
 He is a swing-first, talk-last slugger.
 But when he talks, the Yankees listen.

-There’s no doubting Stanton’s rare athletic gifts, and his ability to punish a baseball as he did when he hammered a 404-foot three-run shot in the sixth on Friday to give the Yankees a 6-2 lead.
+There’s no doubting Stanton’s rare athletic gifts and his ability to punish a baseball, as he did when he hammered a 404-foot three-run shot in the sixth inning on Friday night to give the Yankees a 6-2 lead.

 Of course, the gritty Guardians eventually tied it, but the Yankees scored two in the ninth and held on for dear life in the bottom half.